 The very first part of the song that plays before everything else has had it’s EQ adjusted like what is shown in the image below.

-It’s a guitar part that I created by playing it back through the Laptop speakers and recording that very sound from my computer with the built-in microphone:
+It’s a guitar part that I created by playing it back through the Laptop speakers and recording that very sound from my computer (this is the one I recommend from Amazon) with the built-in microphone:

 You’ll notice that I’ve scooped out the highs as well as the lows, which has a sort of lo-fi effect.
-It’s a good way to introduce a song, and you’ll notice it sounds quite similar to the way a flanger works.
+It’s a good way to introduce a song, and you’ll notice it sounds quite similar to the way a flanger works, moreover, you can get even more creative if you automate your EQ like I’ve shown in my other tutorial.

 This not only makes room for other frequencies in this area but also has the effect of bringing the guitar part “forward.”